-Chef Gareth the lead Chef at Dick’s Place Bar and Bistro is a world class chef with unique opportunities that most chefs only dream of.
+Chef Gareth the lead Chef at Dick’s Place Bar and Bistro is a world-class chef with unique opportunities that most chefs only dream of.
 He can talk directly to the farmer, Dharmendra Singh to discuss new and different fruits and vegetables he’d like to include on the menu.
-Then farmer Singh begins his plan to fulfil the chef’s wishes.
+Then farmer Singh begins his plan to fulfill the chef’s wishes.

 Not only does Musket Cove grow their own fruits and vegetables, but they also extract honey from their multiple hives, collect eggs from their well-fed hens and so much more.
 These organic treasures are found in all three restaurants as well as for purchase at their market.